 Having a drug possession conviction on your criminal record can destroy your career options and your future.
 But if you secure our legal services, you might have a chance at combating these charges!

 While prosecutors must prove that defendants knew they were in possession of something, they don't have to prove that the defendant knew that substance was illegal.
 All that is needed to prove a possession charge is that the defendant possessed a certain substance, the substance was a controlled substance and the defendant had knowledge of the presence of the substance.

 You could be charged with possession of drugs if drugs were found on your body, or if they were found in your house, car or locker.
 The second scenario is known as "constructive possession," in other words, a controlled substance was found in a place over which you have control.

-If you have been charged with possession of drugs, a Fort Lauderdale drug crime defense attorney at our firm can file any relevant motions to suppress.
+If you have been charged with possession of drugs, a Fort Lauderdale drug possession lawyer at our firm can file any relevant motions to suppress.
 If any evidence being used against you was obtained illegally, this evidence cannot be presented in court and must be thrown out.